sujith142003/sujith142003/README.md

-# 👋 Hi there, I'm Sujith 👋
+# 👋 Hi friends, I'm Sujith 👋

 Welcome to my GitHub profile!
 I'm passionate about technology and constantly working on enhancing my skills.